 \subsubsection{Pre-processing}

-We implement in JAX the image pre-processing techniques most commonly used in flow-field quantification methods \cite{stamhuis2014pivlab}, including: \begin{itemize}[leftmargin=*] \item \emph{Histogram equalization} \cite{pizer1987adaptive,shavit2007intensity,stamhuis2014pivlab}.
-For every tile, the pixel intensities are adjusted to span the full range, so that low and high exposure regions are processed independently to maximize contrast. \item \emph{Intensity high-pass} \cite{jahne2005digital,stamhuis2014pivlab}.
-A high-pass filter can be used to remove the low-frequency signals related to inhomogenous lighting, while keeping the high-frequency signals related to tracer particles \cite{stamhuis2014pivlab}. \item \emph{Intensity capping (clipping)} \cite{shavit2007intensity,stamhuis2014pivlab}.
-Many \gls*{piv} algorithms are affected by non-uniform particles brightness.
-To mitigate this effect, one can cap the maximum (and minimum) intensity in an image. \end{itemize} We also implement other standard filters including Otsu thresholding, gaussian blurring, and normalization \cite{jahne2005digital,opencv_library}.
+We implement in JAX several image pre-processing techniques commonly used in flow-field quantification pipelines \cite{stamhuis2014pivlab}, including: \begin{itemize}[leftmargin=*] \item \emph{Histogram equalization} \cite{pizer1987adaptive,shavit2007intensity,stamhuis2014pivlab}.
+For every tile, the pixel intensities are adjusted to span the full range, so that low- and high-exposure regions are processed independently to maximize contrast. \item \emph{Intensity high-pass} \cite{jahne2005digital,stamhuis2014pivlab}.
+A high-pass filter removes low-frequency components associated with inhomogeneous lighting while preserving the high-frequency components associated with tracer particles \cite{stamhuis2014pivlab}. \item \emph{Intensity capping (clipping)} \cite{shavit2007intensity,stamhuis2014pivlab}.
+Many \gls*{piv} algorithms are affected by non-uniform particle brightness.
+To mitigate this effect, the maximum (and optionally minimum) intensity in an image can be clipped. \end{itemize} We also implement other standard operations, including Otsu thresholding, Gaussian blurring, and normalization \cite{jahne2005digital,opencv_library}.
 We illustrate in \cref{fig:pre-processing} the effects of the different pre-processing techniques.

-\paragraph{Pre-processing configuration and customization} The pre-processing pipeline in Flow Gym is configured by passing a list of dictionaries, each specifying a pre-processing function and its parameters.
+\paragraph{Pre-processing configuration and customization} The pre-processing pipeline in Flow Gym is configured through a list of dictionaries, each specifying a pre-processing function and its parameters.
 To introduce a new pre-processing step, it suffices to define a function with signature

-The parameters ``\texttt{p1, ...}'' are automatically extracted from the configuration file when the pipeline is loaded.
+The parameters ``\texttt{param1, ...}'' are automatically extracted from the configuration file when the pipeline is loaded.
 This modular design allows flexible composition of transformations such as normalization, filtering, or denoising.
-Each pre-processing step receives the input image and the estimator’s \texttt{state} and \texttt{trainable\_state}, enabling the implementation of dynamic or learning-based pre-processing.
-For instance, one may include diffusion-based interpolation and refinement \cite{shu2023physics} or adaptive normalization.
+Each pre-processing step receives the input image and the estimator’s \texttt{state} and \texttt{trainable\_state}, which also makes it possible to implement dynamic or learning-based pre-processing.
+For example, one may include adaptive normalization or diffusion-based refinement \cite{shu2023physics}.